Bill Alexander (British politician)

-William Alexander (13 June 1910 – 11 July 2000) was a leading activist within the Communist Party of Great Britain (CPGB), most known for commanding the British Battalion of the International Brigades during the Spanish Civil War.
-During World War II he underwent a commissioning course at Sandhurst military academy, graduating top of his year.
-He then served in Germany, Italy and Northern Africa, during which he was promoted to the rank of captain in the Reconnaissance Corps.
-Later in life he became an author, the vice-chairman of the International Brigade Association, and the president of London's Marx Memorial Library.
-Alexander spent the remainder of his life promoting Marxism–Leninism, and was a member of the CPGB until the party was dissolved in 1991.
+William Alexander (13 June 1910 – 11 July 2000) was a leading activist within the Communist Party of Great Britain (CPGB).
+He was best known for commanding the British Battalion of the International Brigades during the Spanish Civil War.
+During World War II he served in the British Army, with deployments in Northern Africa, Italy, and Germany.
+He was promoted to the rank of captain in the Reconnaissance Corps.
+After the war he became an author, the vice-chairman of the International Brigade Association, and the president of London's Marx Memorial Library.
+He spent the remainder of his life promoting Marxism–Leninism, and was a member of the CPGB until the Party was dissolved in 1991.

 Early life

-Alexander was the son of a carpenter, born into a large working-class family in the rural English town of Ringwood, Hampshire.
-Influenced by both his mother's political beliefs and the British National Hunger March of 1932, Alexander joined the CPGB in 1932, studied chemistry at the University of Reading and became an industrial chemist, although much of his time was spent promoting communism through the CPGB and working with trade unions.
-He was a prominent anti-fascist activist and was present at the Battle of Cable Street.
+The son of a carpenter, Bill Alexander was born into a large working-class family in the rural English town of Ringwood, Hampshire.
+Influenced by his mother's political beliefs and by the British National Hunger March 1932, he joined the CPGB in 1932.
+He studied chemistry at the University of Reading and became an industrial chemist, although much of his time was spent working with trade unions and promoting communism through the CPGB.
+He was a prominent anti-fascist and was present at the Battle of Cable Street.

 Spanish Civil War

 In spring of 1937, Alexander volunteered to join the British Battalion of the International Brigades to aid the Republican side in the Spanish Civil War.
-Arriving in Spain, Alexander first saw combat during the Battle of Brunete.
+Arriving in Spain, he first saw combat during the Battle of Brunete.
 After a fortnight of fighting, his battalion went from a strength of 300 to 42, with Alexander one of the survivors.

-He joined the 15th Brigade's Anti-Tank Battery, an elite unit armed with high-calibre Soviet anti-tank weaponry, and soon became the unit's political commissar, He received a citation for bravery at the Battle of Belchite in September 1937.
-Alexander eventually rose to the rank of commander of the British Battalion and led his troops into combat during the Battle of Teruel.
+He joined the 15th Brigade's Anti-Tank Battery, an elite unit armed with high-calibre Soviet anti-tank weaponry, and was named the unit's political commissar.
+He received a citation for bravery at the Battle of Belchite in September 1937.
+Alexander rose to the rank of commander of the British Battalion and led his troops at the Battle of Teruel.
 During this battle, he sustained serious bullet wounds to his chest and shoulder.
-Due to his injuries, he returned to the UK in June 1938.
+Due to these injuries, he left Spain in June 1938.